Martinez Mountain (Riverside County)

 Martinez Mountain is a mountain summit of the Santa Rosa Mountains, in Riverside County, California.

 History

 Martinez Mountain lies along a Cahuilla trail that was once used to get from the Coachella Valley to the Santa Rosa Mountains.

+Flora and fauna

+Martinez Mountain is described as being a part of the Western Sonoran Mountain Woodland and Shrubland.
+Examples of flora include Singleleaf Pinyon, California Juniper and Mountain Mahogany.
+Herbivores include Bighorn sheep and Mule Deer, while predators include Mountain Lions and Coyotes.